RWKV/RWKV-wiki/docs/basic/FAQ.md

 Because the current token, is able to read data from the past state via channel and time mixing.
 This provides an alternative to "attention" models.

-Where it depending on the model weights, key information is stored in the hidden state, and is read against the current state.
+Where key information is stored in the hidden state (decided by the model weights), and is read against the current state.
 Effectively providing a form of trained "attention" against past tokens inside the hidden state, from the current token.